QuantEcon/book-networks-public/code_book/ch_intro.md

 plt.show()
 ```

-### Empirical CCDF plots for largest firms (Forbes)
+### Empirical CCDF plots for largest firms (Forbes).

 Here we show that the distribution of firm sizes has a Pareto tail.
-We start by loading the forbes_global_2000 dataset.
+We start by loading the `forbes_global_2000` dataset.

 ```{code-cell}
 dfff = ch1_data['forbes_global_2000']